 You can also reference the ordering page for more information.

-- Sample Serum, Plasma, Urine, Cell Lysates, Teas, Fruit Juices, Beer, Cider, Cosmetics, Herbal and Fruit Extracts, etc.
+- Sample Types Serum, Plasma (EDTA and Heparin), Urine, Cell Lysates, Tea, Fruit Juice, Beer, Cider, Cosmetics, Food Extracts

 - Samples/Kit 89 in Duplicate